 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-During the summer term and vacation you'll consolidate your interests in a 12,000 word dissertation on a topic of your choice.
-The dissertation is worth 60 credits.
+During the summer term and vacation you'll consolidate your interests in a 12,000 word dissertation (60 credits) on a topic of your choice.

 Regular meetings with your assigned dissertation adviser will help guide you through the dissertation process, and support you in the exploration of your chosen topic.
 You'll also have the opportunity to present your dissertation at our research seminar presentation workshops.